Program now available

 Abstract

-Scatter radiation in x-ray breast imaging can lead to contrast degradation, potentially hindering lesion detectability.
-To mitigate the issue, deep-learning-based methods for scatter correction have been widely studied.
-Since scatter signals are mainly low-frequency, downsampling techniques are commonly applied.
-In this study, we investigated the performance of scatter estimation networks under different image domains and downsampling ratios.
-Data was obtained using VICTRE and MC-GPU simulation.
-We trained networks on images in two domains: the inverted intensity domain and the log-transformed domain, with downsampling ratios of 2×2, 8×8, and 16×16.
-The performance metrics were evaluated on scatter-corrected images in the log-transformed domain, which were restored to the original resolution.
-A U-Net model with residual connections was trained for scatter estimation, and a mean absolute error (MAE) was used as the loss function.
-We calculated mean squared error (MSE) and structural similarity index (SSIM) for quantitative analysis.
-We found that training in the intensity domain with 2×2 downsampling was ineffective.
-Meanwhile, for other downsampling ratios, training in the log-transformed domain resulted in lower MSE, indicating higher pixel value accuracy.
-The network trained in the inverted intensity domain achieved higher SSIM values, which suggests better structural preservation.
-Qualitative comparisons indicated that small objects like microcalcifications were more clearly visualized in the intensity domain training.
-We suggest that log-transformed domain training is preferable when pixel accuracy is crucial, whereas the inverted intensity domain may be more suitable for preserving structural details, which is important for detecting anomalies in x-ray breast imaging.
+Scatter radiation in X-ray breast imaging degrades contrast, hindering lesion detectability.
+As scatter signals are primarily low-frequency, downsampling is commonly applied in deep-learning-based correction methods.
+We investigated scatter estimation networks across image domains and downsampling ratios using VICTRE and MC-GPU simulations.
+Networks were trained in the inverted intensity and log-transformed domains with downsampling ratios of 2x2, 8x8, and 16x16.
+Performance was evaluated on scatter-corrected images restored to the original resolution.
+A U-Net model with residual connections was trained using mean absolute error (MAE).
+Mean squared error (MSE) and structural similarity index (SSIM) were calculated.
+Log-transformed training resulted in higher pixel accuracy (lower MSE), while the inverted intensity domain achieved higher SSIM, indicating better structural preservation.
+We suggest log-transformed domain training for tasks requiring pixel accuracy, whereas the inverted intensity domain is more suitable for preserving details, which is crucial for detecting anomalies in X-ray breast imaging.

 Presenter